Fani2000/Nodejs-Todo-app/README.md

 1. Node js
 2. Express js
 3. Ejs templete
-4. Mongoose database to store the todo tasks
+4. Mongo database to store the todo tasks
+5. Mongoose to simplify the database communication using node js